 - Do I need an LLC to purchase investments in a self-directed IRA?
 No!
 You actually do not need to create any LLC when using an IRA to invest.
 When using your IRA to purchase alternative investments, you simply let your custodian know what you would like to invest in, and then your custodian will purchase the investment in the name of the IRA.

 Self-directed IRAs aren’t the easiest thing to understand, but once you’ve taken the time to ask yourself some of the most common questions, you’ll be able to understand them a little better.
 It’s important to have a knowledgeable investment professional or a certified IRA custodian/specialist that can help answer questions when needed!
-If you ever have questions or what to learn more about starting a self-directed IRA, contact an IRA specialist by email today at IRASpecialists@QuestTrust.com or call us at 855-FUN-IRAS.
+To learn more about how to get started investing with a self-directed IRA, schedule a 1-on-1 consultation with an IRA Specialist by clicking HERE.